defx/synergy/docs/pages/events.md

 ## Template scope

-Because repeated blocks create scoped value contexts (i.e., new values created within the iteration as part of the `:each="x in y"` expression), it is useful to be able to access those values within your handler.
+Because each repeated block creates a new [_variable scope_](https://developer.mozilla.org/en-US/docs/Glossary/Scope), it is useful to be able to access those values within your handler.
 You can do this via the `scope` property of the second argument to your event handler.

 Model: